Explore IU Indianapolis degrees and career opportunities

 Conventional

-Radiation therapy involves the use of different forms of ionizing radiation for the treatment of benign and malignant tumors.
 Radiation therapists administer the prescribed dose of ionizing radiation to specific sites of the patient’s body as directed by the physician.
 They operate various types of equipment, including high-energy linear accelerators, and work with radioactive materials.
-In addition, radiation therapists observe the clinical progress of the patient undergoing radiation therapy, observe the first signs of any complication, and determine when treatment should be withheld until a physician may be consulted.
+In addition, radiation therapists observe the first signs of complication and determine when treatment should be withheld until a physician may be consulted.
+Students pursuing this major will learn to communicate effectively, think critically and problem solve in a health care environment, perform radiation dose calculations, assess treatment plans and apply basic research methods, and evaluate a patient's therapeutic responses.

 Employment of radiation therapists is projected to grow 3% from 2023 to 2033, about as fast as the average for all occupations.
 About 800 openings for radiation therapists are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook, 2024).